dbonfigli/yatorrent/README.md

 ## Supported Platforms

-Yatorrent is cross-platform: runs on Linux, macOS, and Windows.
+It is cross-platform: runs on Linux, macOS, and Windows.

 ## Performance

-Yatorrent has been tested to saturate a 1 Gb/s internet connection while maintaining low CPU usage.
-Memory at such speeds has always been under 50 MB/s.
+It has been tested to saturate a 1 Gb/s internet connection while maintaining low CPU usage.
+Memory at such speeds has always been under 50 MB.
 When used locally alongside other local clients, download speeds have instead been limited by disk I/O, reaching the maximum throughput the storage device can sustain, tested with up to 300MB/s.

 ## Quick Start